Nothing-Works/mysql-queries/tweety.md

 3. `SUM(!liked) dislikes` is the total number of `liked` columns where the columns are false and set as `dislikes` variable.

+**NOTE: sql aggregate functions have to use with group by, because it only makes sense when using with group by.**

 ```sql
 SELECT tweet_id, SUM(liked) likes, SUM(!liked) dislikes FROM likes
 GROUP BY tweet_id